 Yes, students may fulfill the Fine Arts Requirement FREE OF CHARGE by playing in the UST Bands for four semesters (one credit per semester).
 You'll continue to earn one free credit per semester if you participate for more than four semesters.

 The Freshmen Music Option provides free 30-minute, one credit music lessons to all first year students involved in a large ensemble.
 Freshmen band students receive free lessons on their performing instrument.

-Auditions are held the first week of fall semester, beginning Labor Day Monday.
+Auditions are held during the first week of fall semester in the Brady Educational Center.
 Students should prepare one or two pieces which show both lyrical and technical playing.
-Percussionionists should prepare a piece for two of the following instruments: snare drum, mallets, and/or tympani.
+Percussionionists should prepare a piece for two of the following instruments: snare drum, mallets, and/or timpani.
 In addition to your prepared piece(s), there will also be some sight-reading.
 The audition will last no more than ten minutes.

 All interested incoming students should fill out the online form to reserve an audition.
 Audition forms are accepted from June 1-Sep.
 1. Students who complete this form will receive an email that outlines specifics of the audition/registration process.